Faro . Algarve . Portugal

 4.3.
 In the event that the jury decide not to attribute any or one of the prizes, this decision is of their responsibility alone.

-1. This competition is aimed to contemporary solos with a minimum duration of 2' and maximum duration of 3’, that may be registered or not in the soloist category of the dancers' competition.
-In order to register the choreographer has to fill in the registration form and submit it until the 16th of February 2019.
-A confirmation of the payment should be sent with the registration form.
+1. This competition is aimed to contemporary solos, duets or small groups (up to a maximum of 6 participants) with a minium duration of 2' and a maximum of 4’.
+In order to register the choreographer has to fill in the registration form on the website and submit it from 1st of January until the 15th of February 2023.

 4. In addition to other criteria to be defined by the jury, the choreographies will be evaluated taking into account originality, theme, the musical choice and the choreographies structure.

-5. Each choreographer can submit an unlimited number of choreographies.
+6. Each choreographer can submit an unlimited number of choreographies.
+The choreographer is not allowed to compete with choreographies he/she has presented in previous editions.

-6. The choreographer author of the best contemporary solo award-winning, will be awarded with a prize money.
+7. The choreographer author of the best contemporary solo will be awarded with a monetary prize.

 The “subject” of the email should refer: